Netherlands - Generic Functions for data exchange Implementation Guide

 The peer-to-peer layer defines the protocols and mechanisms to establish a secure communication channel between two entities.

 Each entity needs a digital agent to act on its behalf.
-The digital agent is responsible for managing the SCID, establishing secure communication channels, issuing and presenting identity claims.
+The digital agent is responsible for managing the SCID, establishing secure communication channels with other parties, receiving and presenting identity claims.

-This layer describes the protocols and data standards which can be used between the digital agents of the involved parties to aqcuire, present, and verify identity claims.
+This layer describes the protocols and data standards which can be used between the digital agents of the involved parties to acquire, present, and verify identity claims.

-The identity of the above trust layer itself is not that useful in the real world.
-But when it is combined with identity claims it becomes useful.
+The identifier of the underlying trust layer is not that useful by itself.
+But when it is combined with identity claims, it becomes useful.
 Identity claims are statements about an entity that can be used to verify its identity in a specific context.
 By combining the SCID with identity claims, an entity can prove the ownership of the claims.

 Identity claims

-In order for use-case designers to choose from the available claims, a repository is needed that keeps track of the all available claims, their properties and governance bodies.
+In order for use-case designers to choose from the available claims, a repository is needed that keeps track of all available claims, their properties, and governance bodies.

 Application layer

-Trust layer DID (Decentralized Identifier) DID web, a domain name based identifier that hosts the DID document conaining the public key
+Trust layer GFI-001 DID (Decentralized Identifier) DID method did:web, a domain name based identifier that hosts the DID document conaining the public key

-Peer-to-peer layer StatusList 2021 (Revocation mechanism for VCs) Standard for revoking verifiable credentials
+Peer-to-peer layer GFI-003 StatusList2021 (Revocation mechanism for VCs) Standard for revoking verifiable credentials

 Identity claims repository